Are Monarch Butterflies Endangered?

 - Butterfly Heroes is an initiative that connects gardeners and kids and families alike to help monarch butterflies and other pollinators.
 By taking a pledge to be a Butterfly Hero, pledgers are committing to create new habitat for monarchs.

 - It is not imperative to report every monarch in your garden.
 However, many gardeners like to keep their own records and track how many monarchs they see from one year to another.
 For reporting, the Western Monarch Thanksgiving Count is the oldest and best.
-The Xerces Society has been cataloging the rapid decline of monarchs and it’s important to follow their guidelines and suggestions for the count.
+The Xerces Society has been cataloging the rapid decline of monarchs.
+It’s important to follow their guidelines and suggestions for the count.

 Psst—if you’re interested in raising monarch butterflies, here’s what you need to know.